 The department's record in the preparation of health pre-professionals is impressive.
 Our record is also outstanding as one of the baccalaureate sources of Ph.D.'s in the biological sciences.
 A 1988 study by the Office of Institutional Research at Franklin and Marshall College shows that over the last 66 years, the University of Scranton ranked 48th out of 877 4-year, private, primarily undergraduate institutions.
 In addition, many of our graduates have gone on to fields such as pharmaceutical sales and research, business, and law.

 To receive a Bachelor of Science in Biology at the University of Scranton, students must complete the following course requirements

-1. Fulfill the requirements of the university's General Education Curriculum (See the University's Undergraduate Catalog for more details ).
+1. Fulfill the requirements of the university's General Education Curriculum (See the University's Undergraduate Catalog for more details -make sure you select the catalog that applies to the year in which you started your study at the University).
 These courses include Humanities, Social and Behavioral Science electives, Theology and Philosophy, Literacy (writing and computers), Cultural Diversity, and Writing Intensive courses.

 2. Cognate courses: these provide majors with the critical math and science skills.
 These requirements include Quantitative Reasoning (Pre-calculus Math and Calculus), General and Analytical Chemistry, Organic Chemistry, and Physics.